 Paulette (Polly) Lyle

-Polly comes from a Utah family, but grew up all over the United States (including Ephrata, Washington) because her father worked for the U.S. Air Force.
-Polly put herself through college by working as a cardiology special procedures assistant, and is a graduate of the University of New Mexico with a chemistry major and mathematics minor.
+Polly comes from a Utah family but grew up all over the United States (including Ephrata, Washington) because her father worked for the U.S. Air Force.
+Polly put herself through college by working as a cardiology special procedures assistant and is a graduate of the University of New Mexico with a chemistry major and mathematics minor.
 Her career took her to the Philadelphia suburbs where she proudly worked for a major pharmaceutical company as a research chemist, then as a clinical research administrator, and, finally, as a medical writer.
-After visiting her father in Port Angeles and Sequim over the years, she realized that Port Townsend provided wonderful opportunities for an active and caring community life, outdoor activities, and proximity to her West Coast family.
-She’s thrilled to support education in East Jefferson County through the Port Townsend branch of AAUW, for which she has served as Co-President, Branch and Kitchen Tour Publicity Director, Career Day Co-Chair, 3rd grade mathematics tutor, and kindergarten literacy tutor.
-She is also a member of the board of directors at Northwind Arts Center, and is a volunteer for the Port Townsend Food Bank.
+After visiting her father in Port Angeles and Sequim over the years, she realized that Port Townsend provided wonderful opportunities for active and caring community life, outdoor activities, and proximity to her West Coast family.
+She’s thrilled to support education in East Jefferson County through the Port Townsend branch of AAUW, for which she has served as Co-President, Branch and Kitchen Tour Publicity Director, Career Day Co-Chair, 3rd-grade mathematics tutor, and kindergarten literacy tutor.
+She is also a member of the board of directors at Northwind Arts Center and is a volunteer for the Port Townsend Food Bank.
 Polly believes that Port Townsend’s Carnegie Library is the heart of this special city, and fully supports its programs for the benefit of the entire spectrum of our community.